FMJansen/inclusief.design/act.md

 **There’s much more at [Project Include](https://projectinclude.org/recommendations/).
 If you need inspiration from a Dutch cultural context, check out [Code Diversiteit & Inclusie](https://codedi.nl/)**

-- Value proposition
-- Establish facts
-- Create initiatives
-- Define governance
-- Build inclusion
-- Do not exploit for profit

-- Hire people to work on D&I. – [Project Include - Implementing Inclusive Cultures](https://projectinclude.org/implementing_culture#staff-for-building-inclusion)
+- Hire people to work on D&I and make sure there is governance. – [Project Include - Implementing Inclusive Cultures](https://projectinclude.org/implementing_culture#staff-for-building-inclusion), [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=1090)
 - Code of conduct: “A code of conduct sets company norms for behavior.
 These norms are the foundation for diversity and inclusion” – [Project Include - Guide to writing a code of conduct](https://projectinclude.org/writing_cocs)
 - Retention: after hiring people while striving for diversity, you need to continue making your workspace more inclusive, otherwise the you’re not making sustainable progress. – [Sameera Kapila](https://youtu.be/5pj8E-XbRzE?t=986)
 - Build transparency into your company culture. – [Project Include - Defining Culture](https://projectinclude.org/defining_culture#build-transparency-into-company-culture)